alexirpan/alexirpan.github.io/_posts/2020-06-19-ai-timelines.markdown

 size.
 These transformers are not just trained on text.
 They are also trained on audio and video, and we've seen that transformers are able to handle these inputs as well.

-Somewhere in here, it is important to emphasize that transformers are worse than other generative models for images, and MuseNet was worse than other more dedicated audio generation models, but the important part here is that the architecture can handle it *well enough* that compute massages the difficulties.
-It also means that improvements to transformers improve the processing of all modalities, in the same way that improvements to CNN training have implications for any spatial recognition task.

 Once these models are trained on text, audio, and images, if this works better than expected, if fewer unexpected issues show up, then the dataset